Ricardo Duchesne: Public lectures and criticism

 Upon the invitation of UBC Students For Academic Freedom, Ricardo Duchesne gave a lecture at the University of British Columbia in the Fall of 2018, introduced by Lindsay Shepherd, entitled "Critical Reflections on Canadian Multiculturalism", in which he asserted the right of "Euro-Canadians" to "white identity politics" within the framework of Canada's official multiculturalism.
 While visiting Vancouver to present the lecture, Duchesne courted controversy and publicity, walking around the university campus together with a camerawoman and challenging random passers-by to debate him on immigration, gay rights and the merits of a white ethnostate.

-In May 2019, Ricardo Duchesne was indirectly linked to an attempt that had been made to embarrass the People’s Party of Canada, a fringe right wing Canadian political party.
+In May 2019, Duchesne was indirectly linked to an attempt that had been made to embarrass the People’s Party of Canada, a fringe right-wing Canadian political party.
 Fake emails containing explicitly racist content were sent out, in the names of two senior party executives, to a former party member who had quit in protest against what he had considered to be the party’s racist turn, apparently with the intention that the recipient would then publicize the disturbing messages.
-Some of the suspect content of the emails was plagiarized from posts made by Ricardo Duchesne on his Council of European Canadians website and falsely attributed to the two executive officers.
+Some of the suspect content of the emails, falsely attributed to the two executive officers, was plagiarized from actual posts made by Ricardo Duchesne on his Council of European Canadians website.
 The webpage by Duchesne from which the content was copied has since been deleted from the Council of European Canadians blog.

-On October 9, 2019, Ricardo Duchesne and Mark Hecht spoke at the UBC-Vancouver campus at an event hosted by the UBC Students for Freedom of Expression.
-The event, titled "Academic Freedom to Discuss the Impact of Immigrant Diversity", was met by dozens of protesters claiming that the university should not give a platform to "far right" hate speech.
+On October 9, 2019, Ricardo Duchesne and Mark Hecht spoke on the UBC-Vancouver campus at an event hosted by a group called UBC Students for Freedom of Expression.
+The event, titled "Academic Freedom to Discuss the Impact of Immigrant Diversity", was met by dozens of protesters claiming that the university should not give a platform to far right hate speech.